The names are complex, but the human impact of inherited diseases like these is simply devastating:

 - Adrenoleukodystrophy (ALD): a rare disorder that causes damage to the fatty covering on nerve fibers in the brain, resulting in serious medical, developmental and mental health difficulties.

-- Spinocerebellar Ataxia 3 (ASC-3): a genetic defect that leads to impairment of nerve cells in the brain and loss of muscle strength and control.
+- Spinocerebellar Ataxia 3 (SCA-3): a genetic defect that leads to impairment of nerve cells in the brain and loss of muscle strength and control.

 Today, there is hope.
 Although vastly different, the diseases above have three commonalities: they are all life-impairing or life-threatening; they are all caused by genetic flaws; and, they are all being studied through human embryonic stem cell lines generated by the University of Michigan MStem Cell Laboratories.